Fitus/Zaloha2.sh/README.md

-&nbsp; | More stringent directories hierarchy check &nbsp; | More tolerant check of modification times of files (zero or even negative modification times are possible) &nbsp; | More tolerant check of target paths of symbolic links (empty target paths are possible on some OSes) &nbsp; | Minor code improvements and optimizations Code size 76 kB | Code size 110 kB
+&nbsp; | More stringent directories hierarchy check &nbsp; | More tolerant check of modification times of files (zero or even negative modification times are possible) &nbsp; | More tolerant check of target paths of symbolic links (empty target paths are possible on some OSes) &nbsp; | Minor code improvements and optimizations + improved documentation Code size 76 kB | Code size 110 kB
-Docu size 78 kB | Docu size 95 kB
+Docu size 78 kB | Docu size 96 kB

 ## License
 MIT License